• Skip to primary navigation

 For the chocolate ganache topping

 • While the cake is cooling on the counter, prepare the chocolate ganache.
-In order to do this, heat chocolate chips, butter (cut into small cubes), and heavy cream in a pan in the microwave in 30 second increments.
+In order to do this, heat chocolate chips, butter (cut into small cubes), and heavy cream in a bowl in the microwave in 30 second increments.
 Continue to heat for 30 seconds, then stir well, then heat for 30 seconds and stir well.
-Do that three or four times, until the chocolate is very smooth and creamy.
+Do that three or four times, until the melted chocolate is very smooth and creamy.
 The chocolate may become too runny to spread on your cheesecake, so you may have to let it sit on the counter for a while, until it cools and thickens enough to spread.

 • Once the cheesecake and the chocolate ganache are sufficiently cool, pour the ganache over the top of the cheesecake, still in the springform pan.
 Put the whole thing in the fridge to chill over night.
 Once fully chilled, loosen the edges of the pan, and the cheesecake is ready to serve.